alchemydc/btcrecover/.ai/memory-bank/progress.md

 - Add advanced settings/view to allow user to stop cracking and continue where they left off, potentially on multiple machines.
 - Improve cancel button reliability and UI responsiveness during cracking.
 - Perform cross-platform testing and gather user feedback.
+- If modularization is needed, consider refactoring btcrecover internals to reduce reliance on global state.

 ## Current Status
 - CLI 25th word recovery workflow is functional and documented.